 Throughout her career she has had the opportunity to work with a wide variety of music and entertainment legends.
 Among them are Antonio Carlos Jobim, Stevie Wonder, Hubert Laws, Dori Caymmi, Dave Grusin, Steve Allen, The Mills Brothers, Steve Lawrence, Eydie Gormé, Robert Klein, Pete Barbutti, Sergio Mendes and her husband guitarist David Amaro. www.DavidAmaro.com

 Equally at home on stage or in studio, her vocal solos have been featured on many recordings throughout the years.
 A multilingual performer, she sings in French, Italian, German, Spanish, Japanese, Latin and Portuguese.
-Her recording of Victor Herbert's "Indian Summer" arranged by Sammy Nestico and was nominated for a GRAMMY® in the Best Female Pop Vocal category.
+Her recording of Victor Herbert's "Indian Summer" arranged by the legendary Sammy Nestico and was nominated for a GRAMMY® in the Best Female Pop Vocal category.

-She currently sings with big band jazz orchestras, small jazz groups, symphony orchestras and also performs a one woman show featuring a variety of music from the Great American Songbook to Broadway to Opera.
+She currently sings with big band jazz orchestras, small jazz ensembles, symphony orchestras and performs a one woman show featuring a variety of music from Jazz to Pop and Broadway to Opera.